endofunk/Endofunk-FX/README.md

 All types are Functor, Applicative Functor and Monad enabled; with monadic and applicative lifters.
 Kleisli monadic composition has been enabled on all monadic types, and are Linq enabled.

 Further enhancements and functional syntactic sugar has been incorporated in a `Endofunc.FX.Prelude` static class to simplify general use of the functional data types.

+# Future Plans
+- The `IO`, `Writer` and `Union` type monads are a work in progress.
+- In addition to this `STAB` and `SA` Optics type covering `Lens` and `Prims` are also a work in progress and will be added shortly.
+In future this may transition to `profunctor` optics.
+- I intend to explore adding functional extension methods to the C# 8.0 `Nullable` types to turn Nullable into a 1st class functional type similar to `Maybe`, and hopefully to also enabe smooth transforms between `value` and `class` element types.
+- Functional concurrency with `Task`, and/or `Promise / Future` types.
+- ...

 This documentation is a work in progress and will be significantly enhanced as part of the firming up of the API, the data types and the usage examples for each data type.